empathyco/x/.github/ISSUE_TEMPLATE/feature_request.md

 ----

 # Developer User
-When you define tasks from the point of view of a developer, you need to describe what the user of X Components library expects from this task.
+When you define the feature from the point of view of a developer, you need to describe what the user of X Components library expects, and how they can use it.

 *(!)
 DO NOT INCLUDE DESIGN DECISIONS HERE; JUST REQUIREMENTS*.